mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     1. Don't.
 Consider mocking something out instead or ensuring that you are testing on a low-enough level.

-    2. here are two options, if you really need to to this:
+    2. Here are two options, if you need to to this:

     ```java
     // true if running tests from inside the MPS process or from command line